foundling/tutorials/javascript/node/command_line_app/index.md

-# Command-Line Applications in Node.js
+# Controlling Dependency Loading in Node.js Command-Line Applications

-Today, I decided that the command-line app I'm building is too slow to load.
-It looks like this when you're using it:
+Recently, I've been building a command-line application for managing and getting information about a neuroscience study.
+Today I decided that it's too slow to load.

 ````
 app sub-command [ arguments ... ] [ options ... ]